 The Stanley Brothers - key of A

-On the Carter Family and Flatt and Scruggs recordings, the chord progression is:
+On the Carter Family, Flatt and Scruggs, and Snake River Boys recordings, the chord progression is:

 On the Stanley Brothers recording, the chord progression is:

-When I lead the song at the jam, I almost always use the 12 measure version, but be prepared for the 16 measure version to show up occasionally when other people lead the song at the jam.
-On the attached melody sheets I have shown the relation between the longer and shorter versions.
+When I lead the song at the jam, I almost always use the 12 measure version, but be prepared for the 16 measure version to show up sometimes when other people lead the song at the jam.
+On the melody sheets provided at the bottom of this write-up, I have shown the relation between the longer and shorter versions.

 The Key of Bb

 In the key of Bb: 1=Bb, 4=Eb, 5=F

 The notes that make up the Bb chord are Bb, D, and F.